Bedikat Chametz

+After the checking ceremony, the chametz is nullified; that is, a declaration is made that any chametz not found during the checking is considered like "the dust of the earth", and the next day the chametz that was found during the checking is burned.
+(The commandment is to do this through burning, but it can also be destroyed in other ways, such as throwing it into the sea).

 The Process

 A candle is lit in addition to electric lights.
 Flashlights can be used to assist as well.
 A blessing is recited if the search is performed on the 14th (or on the 13th when the 14th is on a Friday), but not when an earlier search is performed for various reasons.

 Since according to some, a blessing in vain – a bracha levatala – occurs if no chametz was found in the house, there is a widespread custom to 'seed' the area to be searched.
 Prior to bedikat chametz, several (usually ten) pieces of chametz are hidden around the house.
 These pieces must be small and should be wrapped so that crumbs do not escape.

-Traditionally, a feather and a wooden spoon are used, and whenever a piece of chametz is found (whether one of the hidden pieces or another that is discovered unexpectedly), the feather is used to sweep the piece of chametz into the wooden spoon, which is then used to place it in a bag.
+There are those who traditionally use a feather and a wooden spoon are used, and whenever a piece of chametz is found (whether one of the hidden pieces or another that is discovered unexpectedly), the feather is used to sweep the piece of chametz into the wooden spoon, which is then used to place it in a bag.
 It is best to use a candle to illuminate the areas; however, it is perfectly acceptable to use a flashlight or other light source.
 In some traditions, searchers also carry a bell to announce the discovery of chametz.

 The reasons for the candle, feather and spoon is as follows: